asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 Server bindings allows you to specify a `schemaRegistryUrl` which provides an API Url for a given server where a schema registry was used.
 A Schema registry is a repository for managing and validating messages' schemas.
 To learn more about schema registry read [this guide on message validation](https://www.asyncapi.com/docs/guides/message-validation#schema-registry-validation).

 `schemaRegistryVendor` is used optionally to refer to vendors or platforms that provide the schema registry service, in this case "Apicurio".
+Learn more about [server bindings.](https://github.com/asyncapi/bindings/tree/master/kafka#server-binding-object).

 ```yaml
 servers: